MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 Azure Kubernetes Service offers a wide variety of built-in Azure Policies that apply to both the Azure resource like typical Azure Policies and, using the Azure Policy add-on for Kubernetes, also within the cluster.
 There are a numerous number of policies, and key policies related to this pillar are summarized here.
 For a more detailed view, see [built-in policy definitions for Kubernetes](/azure/governance/policy/samples/built-in-policies#kubernetes).

-### Cluster & workload architecture
+### Cluster and workload architecture

-- Ensure clusters have readiness or liveness probes
+- Ensure clusters have readiness or liveness probes.

 In addition to the built-in Azure Policy definitions, custom policies can be created for both the AKS resource and for the Azure Policy add-on for Kubernetes.
 This allows you to add additional reliability constraints you'd like to enforce in your cluster and workload architecture.

 ## Security

 Security is one of the most important aspects of any architecture.
 To explore how AKS can bolster the security of your application workload, we recommend you review the [Security design principles](../../security/security-principles.md).
+If your Azure Kubernetes Service cluster needs to be designed to run a sensitive workload that meets the regulatory requirements of the Payment Card Industry Data Security Standard (PCI-DSS 3.2.1), review [AKS regulated cluster for PCI-DSS 3.2.1](/azure/architecture/reference-architectures/containers/aks-pci/aks-pci-intro).

+To learn about DoD Impact Level 5 (IL5) support and requirements with AKS, review [Azure Government IL5 isolation requirements](/azure/azure-government/documentation-government-impact-level-5#azure-kubernetes-service).

 ### Design checklist